-- 231. The Pennsylvania Election Code requires that the machine itself, without intervention from anyone, "shall preclude every person"-including poll workers-from seeing the vote numbers, and "shall be constructed so that every person"-including poll workers-"is precluded" from tampering.
-The machine itself must be constructed to secure security and secrecy for each individual voter. - 232.
-The Secretary's reliance on the hope that poll workers and voters follow instructions precisely does not satisfy the requirements of the Code. - 233.
-The Secretary was required to review seriously the defects of the ExpressVote XL as outlined in the July 16, 2019 Petition and she failed to do so.
+262. The Pennsylvania Election Code requires that the machine itself, without intervention from anyone, "shall preclude every person"-including poll workers-from seeing the vote numbers, and "shall be constructed so that every person"-including poll workers-"is precluded" from tampering.

+263. The machine itself must be constructed to secure security and secrecy for each individual voter.

+264. The Secretary's reliance on the hope that poll workers and voters follow instructions precisely does not satisfy the requirements of the Code.

+265. The Secretary was required to review seriously the defects of the ExpressVote XL as outlined in the July 16, 2019 Petition and she failed to do so.
 Instead she did a cursory review which gave credence to few of the well-founded defects in the machine and dismissed the rest with less than thorough responses.
 Consequently, the Secretary's re-examination did not remedy the deficiencies of the ExpressVote XL, which remains certified in Pennsylvania.

-- I. The ExpressVote XL Experienced Multiple Issues of Incorrect Tabulation of Votes During its Use in the November 5, 2019 Election in Philadelphia and Northampton Counties, Thereby Illustrating the Machine's Flaws - 234.
-ExpressVote XL machines were used for the first time in Northampton and Philadelphia Counties, Pennsylvania, for the November 5, 2019 election. - 235.
-Several major issues with the ExpressVote XL were reported on and after Election Day.
-These issues included: - a.
+I. The ExpressVote XL Experienced Multiple Issues of Incorrect Tabulation of Votes During its Use in the November 5, 2019 Election in Philadelphia and Northampton Counties, Thereby Illustrating the Machine's Flaws

+264. ExpressVote XL machines were used for the first time in Northampton and Philadelphia Counties, Pennsylvania, for the November 5, 2019 election.

+265. Several major issues with the ExpressVote XL were reported on and after Election Day.
+These issues included:

+- a.
 Machines stopped working or would not start up. - b.
 Touchscreens were too sensitive or not sensitive enough. - c.
-Touchscreens registered a vote for a candidate or other voting target the voter did not touch and did not intend to cast a vote for. - d.
-Voters had trouble seeing the printed ballot inside the glass-topped box. - e.
-Votes were incorrectly tabulated, resulting in the need to re-scan all ballots using high-speed scanners. - f.
-Some machines showed no votes for certain candidates. - g.
+Touchscreens registered a vote for a candidate or other voting target the voter did not touch and did not intend to cast a vote for.

+d.
+Votes were incorrectly tabulated, resulting in the need to re-scan all ballots using high-speed scanners.

+e.
+Some machines showed no votes for certain candidates.

+f.
 Entire precincts reported no votes for certain candidates.

-- 236. The process of ballot verification in Northampton and Philadelphia counties was difficult for many voters, with voters reporting the text being too small, faint, and/or hard to read. - 237.
-In a survey of 150 Philadelphia voters in the November 2019 general election, approximately half said that they had difficulty viewing the printed ballot card because of size and quality of the text and/or lighting conditions in the polling place. - 238.
-In a contest for County Judge in Northampton County, a Democratic candidate was initially shown to have received approximately 0 votes after polls closed on Election Night.14 This was an extremely unlikely result, given that straight-ticket party voting was available. - 239.
-In fact, a machine recount conducted by election officials, from election night until the following morning using several borrowed optical scanners of different models than the ExpressVote XL, counted 26,142 votes for that candidate, and he was declared the winner. - 240.
-The election-night recount allegedly addressed the tabulation problems on the ExpressVote XL.
+266. In a contest for County Judge in Northampton County, a Democratic candidate was initially shown to have received approximately 0 votes after polls closed on Election Night.
+This was an extremely unlikely result, given that straight-ticket party voting was available.

+267. In fact, a machine recount conducted by election officials, from election night until the following morning using several borrowed optical scanners of different models than the ExpressVote XL, counted 26,142 votes for that candidate, and he was declared the winner.

+268. The election-night recount allegedly addressed the tabulation problems on the ExpressVote XL.
 However, it did not and could not address the prevalent ballot-marking and ballot-verification problems.
 The secondary scanners were able to demonstrate that the ExpressVote XL printed 26,142 ballots indicating a vote for that candidate.
 The scanners cannot demonstrate that 26,142 Northampton County voters intended to vote for that candidate.

-14 Election-night news reported up to 164 votes, perhaps due to some hand-counted absentee ballots.
+&lt;sup>12 Election-night news reported up to 164 votes, perhaps due to some hand-counted absentee ballots.

-241. The failure to count votes correctly in the Northampton County general election indicates that the ExpressVote XL voting machine is not "capable of absolute accuracy" as required by Section 1107-A of the Election Code, 25 P.S. § 3031.7(11).
+269. The failure to count votes correctly in the Northampton County general election indicates that the ExpressVote XL voting machine is not "capable of absolute accuracy" as required by Section 1107-A of the Election Code, 25 P.S. § 3031.7(11).